 15.30-16.00 Mathilde Reinle-Schmitt – Beyond the limits of conventional techniques: subtle structural differences influencing solubility unveiled by synchrotron-XRPD (Excelsus SLS)

-16.00-16.30 Alistair Florence – Crystal structures and curious crystals (University of Strathclyde)
+16.00-16.30 Vijay Srirambhatla – Crystal structures and curious crystals (University of Strathclyde)